Spine Conditions Causing Back Pain and Neck Pain

 - Spinal epidural abscess

 Most cases of infectious spine conditions can be treated with antibiotics and may require hospitalization.
-In rare cases, surgery may be necessary if there is severe impact to a bone, neurological issues occur, or the condition is not responsive to antibiotics or the patient is unable to tolerate medications.
+In rare cases, surgery may be necessary if there is severe impact to a bone, neurological structure, or if the condition is not responsive to antibiotics.

 Neoplastic spine conditions involve tumors (benign or cancerous) located in the spinal region, most commonly the vertebrae and spinal cord.
-In most cases, the tumor causes spinal cord compression and can damage nerves located near the area of the tumor, causing neurological problems and possible paralysis.
-Progression of such tumors depends on whether or not the tumor is cancerous.
-Treatment for neoplastic spine conditions may include surgery, radiation therapy, and chemotherapy.
+In some cases, the tumor causes spinal cord compression and can damage nerves located near the area of the tumor, causing neurological problems and possible paralysis.
+Progression of such tumors depends on the specific type of tumor.
+Treatment for neoplastic spine conditions may include spine surgery, radiation therapy, and chemotherapy.
+Recent studies show that patients tend to have better functional outcomes with surgery and radiation than with radiation alone.

 Spinal deformity conditions occur when there is a curvature in the spine.
 Most spinal deformities are non-progressive but can cause persistent pain that can become debilitating.
 Spinal deformities include: